mhausenblas/reshifter/docs/walkthroughs.md

 ## App

 This is the ReShifter app (Web UI) walkthrough.
-Have a look at the following screen share (soon to be updated, the UI has changed dramatically):
+Have a look at the following screen cast (soon to be updated, the UI has changed dramatically):

 [![Screen cast: Introducing ReShifter](../images/reshifter-ui.png)](https://www.useloom.com/share/e590aedeb95b441fb23ab4f9e9e80c32 "Introducing ReShifter")